FIBA Women's Basketball World Cup: History

 The next World Championship took place in 2010 in the Czech Republic.
 Many people waited for another match between United States and Russia in playoffs.
 Both teams won all their group matches but then Russia suffered shocking defeat to Belarus in the quarterfinals (53–70).
 The defending champions, Australia also surprisingly lost quarterfinal match to hosts - Czech team (68–79).
 In the semifinals, Czech Republic beat Belarus in overtime (81–77) and reach final match for the first time after dissolution of Czechoslovakia.
 However, in the final match United States looked stronger and managed to return World title after victory with margin of 20 points (89–69).
 Spain won World Championship medals for first time in their history after beating Belarus in a bronze medal match (77–68).
 The next three edition were held without participation of Russian team who failed to qualify to 2014 and 2018 tournaments and was banned from participation in the 2022 World Cup due to the invasion of Ukraine.
 In 2014 US team repeated their success by beating Spain in the final match (77–64).
 The home team, Turkey managed to reach semifinals for first time in history but failed to win medals after losing to Australia in a bronze medal match (44–74).
 At the next 2018 World Cup in Spain, United States captured gold again after victory over Australia in a final match (73–56).
 The home team, Spain reached podium for third time in a row after victory over Belgium in a bronze medal match (67–60).
 The number of participants of the 2022 World Cup was reduced from 16 to 12 teams.
 United States won gold medals for fourth time in a row by beating China in a final match (83–61).
 Therefore, US team won eight of last ten World tournaments, captured their 11th World title and extended own winning streak at these competitions to 30 consecutive matches.
 The home team, Australia defeated Canada in a bronze medal match (95–65) and thus reached podium for third time in a row.

-For the 2026 edition of the tournament, 16 teams will participate.
+For the 2026 edition of the tournament in Germany, 16 teams will participate.